Community EngagementRacial Equity

 In Brief

-A powerful movement in racial equity practices has taken root in ACCESS – the Arab Community Center for Economic and Social Services.
-What began in 1971 as a group of community members organized to support Arab immigrants in Dearborn, Michigan is now the largest Arab American community nonprofit in the nation and includes over 120 programs serving Arab, Black, and Latinx families throughout the Detroit metro area.
+A powerful movement in racial equity practices has taken root in ACCESS—the Arab Community Center for Economic and Social Services.
+What began in 1971 as a group of community members organized to support Arab immigrants in Dearborn, Michigan, is now the largest Arab American community nonprofit in the nation and includes more than 120 programs serving Arab, Black, and Latinx families throughout the Detroit metro area.

 Why It Matters